 While your hip joint is incredibly strong, it also supports your weight and movement and can be damaged by degenerative conditions or injuries.
-If you have hip pain, contact the team at South Lake Pain Institute in Clermont and Orlando, Florida.
+If you have hip pain, contact the team at South Lake Pain Institute in Clermont, Florida.
 The experienced doctors provide holistic treatments and care to both relieve your pain and restore your overall well-being so you can get back to the activities you love.
 Call or schedule a consultation online today for personalized attention and care.

 If you have a problem with your hip, you may feel pain in the joint itself, or the pain can radiate to your lower back, buttocks, groin, or thighs.
 Conversely, an injury in your lower back, groin, or thighs can also radiate to your hip and cause pain.

 Arthritis is a common cause of hip pain.
 Both the degenerative form of the disease — osteoarthritis — and rheumatoid arthritis can cause inflammation and pain in your hips.
 You may also sustain a labral tear injury.
 The labrum is a ring of cartilage that cushions the outer rim of the socket part of your joint.
 When your labrum tears, it causes significant pain and mobility problems.